TORONTO, Oct. 3 /CNW/ - For many Canadians, autumn is synonymous with the

-kick-off of the hockey season, raking up fall's leaves, and scrumptious
+kick-off of the hockey season, raking up fall's fallen leaves and holiday

-holiday meals consisting of turkey and all the trimmings.
-According to the
+meals consisting of turkey and all the trimmings.
+According to the Canadian

-Canadian Turkey Marketing Agency, during Thanksgiving alone, more than three
+Turkey Marketing Agency, during Thanksgiving alone, more than three million

-frying in an outdoor cooker.
-Before attempting to master this culinary cooking
+the border.
+Before attempting to master this culinary cooking method, users

-method, users should be aware that use of outdoor gas appliances to prepare
+should be aware that use of outdoor gas appliances to prepare these crispy

 CSA International, a leading certification and testing provider for